-The mounting slides furnished with the 1120 transport are adaptable to a wide varitey of equipment racks.
+The mounting slides furnished with the 1600 transport are adaptable to a wide variety of equipment racks.
 The outer slide should be permanently attached to the front and rear of the rack.

 Holes are provided on the sides of the recorder for attaching the inner slide members.
 After the inner slides are fastened to the recorder and the outer (stationary) slides are mounted in the rack the machine will slide in.
 Force the inner member into the bearing in the outer member and slide the recorder back until its front panel is snug against the rack.
-Three #10 socket head screws are provided for securing the front plate to the rack.
+Two knurled fasteners on the front plate lock the recorder into the rack.
 These fasteners should not be tightened more than finger tight.

-The recorder can be removed from the rack by loosening the three fasteners, sliding out to the detent position and then pulling further, with considerably more force, over the friction detent.
+The recorder can be removed from the rack by loosening the two knurled fasteners, sliding out to the detent position and then pulling further, with considerable more force, over the friction detent.